 Depending on your specific role or functional area, the day-to-day program manager responsibilities can vary significantly.
 Sometimes you might work at the program level (i.e. across a few different projects).
 In other situations, your work could look very similar to that of project managers or product managers.

 And just as the role itself can vary, the questions you'll be asked during your interviews will also vary.
-As a result, we'd suggest practicing two broad categories of program manager questions to prepare:
+As a result, we'd suggest practicing two broad categories of program manager questions:

 - Program management processes